JellyBitz/vSRO-ServerAddon/README.md

 );
 ```

-9. Adds a buff to the character.
+9. Adds a buff to the player.
 The duration will not be lost through teleports
 ```sql
 INSERT INTO [SRO_VT_SHARD].[dbo].[_ExeGameServer]
 (